 Other lighting options include illuminated disco balls that bathe your room in various colours.
 There are also lights that respond to music.
 Any of these small party lights can transform your home DJ studio.
 They can change it from a static environment to a lively and uplifting one.
 This is a great way to keep motivated to do more mixes and enjoy the learning process that comes with DJing.

 Sky’s The Limit

-When it comes to accessories for your home DJ studio you have a large range of bits and pieces that you can add to your setup.
+When it comes to DJ accessories for your home DJ studio you have a large range of bits and pieces that you can add to your setup.
 Some are functional while others add to the atmosphere.
-Don’t be afraid to continue to expand on your setup over time.
+Don’t be afraid to continue to expand on your setup over time by adding in some of these DJ accessories.
 Having said that these are extras.
 Don’t feel you need these items for your studio especially if you’re on a tight budget.
 The single most important thing is you have a studio space that allows you to explore your creativity and hone the skills needed to be a quality DJ.

-Of course, if you have the extra funds and want to expand your studio space there are lots of things you can do.
+Of course, if you have the extra funds and want to expand your studio space there are lots of things you can do instead of adding these DJ accessories.
 If you have the room you can add a comfortable couch or chair as an area for listening to music.
 You can add some posters of your favourite DJ’s or even your favourite art for inspiration on the walls.
 The sky’s the limit when it comes to your studio and it’s a great way to express your individual personality and create a space you can call your own.

-Your mind should now be full of ideas.
+Your mind should now be full of ideas you can use for DJ accessories.
 Add the items you want to create a fun and productive space for you to enjoy the world of DJing at home!